GlennMeyer/go-tutorial/README.md

 ## Usage

-`make stopr` to stop the app container.
+`make stopr` to stop the api container.

-`make killr` to kill the app container.
+`make killr` to kill the api container.

 `make debug` to run a Go container. (you will need to install inside of the container [Gin-Gonic](https://github.com/gin-gonic/gin#installation))